antonbelev/hexo-bluesky-feed/README.md

   # Use placeholders {title} and {url} for dynamic replacement.
   message: "Just published new blog post: {title}.
 Check it out here: {url}"
 ```

+**Important**: As of the latest version, this plugin hooks into `generateAfter`.
+That means it will automatically post to Bluesky when you run `hexo generate` or the shorthand `hexo g`.

+If you run `hexo deploy` **without** generating, this plugin won’t see any posts in the Hexo database and will not publish to Bluesky.
+Usually, Hexo’s deploy command does run generate if you have a valid deploy config in `_config.yml`, but if it does not, you’ll need to run hexo generate first.

 ## Obtaining Your BLUESKY_APP_PASSWORD